umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/index.md

 __Question>__ _Whatever happened to Master?_

 Master, along with its less favorable sibling, is being removed from tech language.
-It's called Primary now.
-Move along.
+The terms did not accurately describe the relationship between Umbraco instances in a Load Balancing scenario.
+We prefer to use Primary and Replica now.